khalid-hussain/shaheen/chap5.md

 "Wait!" she said quickly while moving forward onto the tracks.

 But her soft voice, dipped in modesty, did not reach Badr bin Mughira's ears.
 He had moved a few meters away.
-Moments ago the ground that had held Rabia's feet were now pushing her towards the stream.
+Moments ago, the ground that had held Rabia's feet were now pushing her towards the stream.
 She advanced towards the stream.
 With every step she was gaining speed until she eventually started running.

-Please stop!
+"Please stop!
 Please stop!
 Please stop!"
 Her voice became louder as she gained speed.
 The rider turned around, looked and pulled the reins of his horse.
 Rabia's face blushed with modesty and once again her feet froze to the ground.